Asalamu alaykum wa rahmatullahi wa barakatu ladies

 That stress you feel when a lesson you meticulously planned the night before gets interrupted and therefore has to be repeated, or the evening you had planned for yourself to pamper yourself and feel human again has to be postponed so you can plan a unit study because one of your kids was struggling to understand today’s topic- all of these things for homeschooling mums tend to be experienced alone.
 Even the decisions on what you’re going to teach, how you’re going to teach, and when you’re going to teach them….we tend to make alone, and that’s a big commitment!

-Yes, its great when the husband comes home and ‘takes over’, especially for sisters living in KSA with no family, this can be a relief, but that tends to be AFTER a hard day…..not quite the same as having a coffee break midday while venting your frustration to fellow teachers!
+Yes, its great when the husband comes home and ‘takes over’, especially for expats with no family around, this can be a relief, but that tends to be AFTER a hard day…..not quite the same as having a coffee break midday while venting your frustration to fellow teachers!

 So, I just wanted to reach out to my fellow homeschooling mums.
 Don’t feel like you are the only one experiencing these emotions.
 When sisters share amazing projects that they have done, or you’ve come across a jam-packed blog full of printables, its likely that the same sister also faces the same bouts of loneliness that you do, it’s totally normal.

 But let us not let loneliness become a hindrance in our journey.
 The purpose of my post was not to get you down!
 Just know that its a part of the journey, but its something in your control and it shouldn’t control you.

 Allah Azzawajal says

 ‘And seek help through patience and prayer, and indeed, it is difficult except for the humbly submissive [to Allah ]’ (2:45)